 GDPR and Delib products FAQs

 The European Union's General Data Protection Regulation (GDPR) is a legal framework around data protection which came into force on 25 May 2018 and applies to any organisation that offers products or services to EU data subjects.
+After the UK exited the European Union, a UK version of GDPR also came into effect, and is effectively identical - our articles apply to both sets of regulations.

-We have an article which explains how Delib products comply with the GDPR
+We have an article which explains how Delib products comply with the GDPR.

 This article brings together FAQs which go into more detail about how our products can help you to manage the personal information you are collecting and storing within them.